LeeSie0n/WhiteHat_School_2nd_Project_Akpago/README.md

 This repository contains files and presentation materials (PowerPoint) related to malicious code analysis and machine learning-based malicious code detection.
 The project leverages behavior analysis data (capa rules) based on MITRE ATT&CK TTPs and was conducted by the WhiteHat School team, Akpago.

 ## Team Information
 This project was carried out by the WhiteHat School team, Akpago, under the supervision of the Korea Information Technology Research Institute.

+Our team consists of

 [Mentor] Son Seung-ho
 [Project Leader] Kim Doo-young